rmj3197/SurVigilance/docs/source/user_guide/programmatic.rst

 NL Lareb
 ========
-In this example, we would like to download data from Lareb for the drug "paracetamol".
+In this example, we would like to download data from Lareb for the drug "atorvastatin".

 .. exec_code::
    :filename: user_guide/lareb_example.py